Israel · duration itinerary

 - Morning~120 minGordon Beachbeach

-- Rent beach chairs and umbrellas for comfort.
+- Rent a beach chair and umbrella for comfort.

 - Midday~90 minBauhaus Center Tel Avivmuseum